turingschool/lesson_plans/ruby_03-professional_rails_applications/rales_engine.md

 * All endpoints should be exposed under an `api` and version (`v1`) namespace (e.g. `/api/v1/merchants.json`)
 * JSON responses should included `ids` only for associated records unless otherwise indicated (that is, don't embed the whole associated record, just the id)
+* Prices are in cents, therefore you will need to transform them in dollars. (`12345` becomes `123.45`)
+* Remember that for a JSON string to be valid, it needs to contain a key and a value.

 ### Data Importing